alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 }
 ```

-Let's walk through the steps involved when the user taps the screen for the first time.
-We will assume each view is initially `VISIBLE` on screen&mdash;that is, in the starting scene all of the views start out `VISIBLE` and in the ending scene all of the views end up `INVISIBLE`:
+To better understand what is happening under-the-hood, let's analyze the process step-by-step beginning with the moment the user clicks the screen.
+We will assume that each view in the starting scene is initially `VISIBLE`:

 <div style="width:290px;margin-left:35px;float:right">
   <div class="framed-nexus6-port">